 You need to be able to afford to pay yourself a “reasonable salary”.
 How much is that??
 Well, the IRS isn’t super clear on that.
 But, if you were to hire someone to do everything you do, what would you have to pay them?
 That’s what you need to pay yourself.
 To get an idea, you can Google “average salary of store owner in [your city, your state]” and you should get some answers.
 Remember you won’t just be paying your salary, but also the applicable employer taxes on TOP of that, so budget an additional 15% or so percent to cover the taxes.

-What are the COST to switch to an S Corp?
+What are the COSTS to switch to an S Corp?
 I recommend talking to a lawyer about getting their help to make sure your business is set up properly.
 After the setup, you may have annual costs to consider such as the cost for the annual business tax return, and specific taxes imposed by certain states.

 Let’s look at some numbers to help see this in action.